ymzuiku/esframe/README.md

 ## TS vs TSX

+### Why no use TSX?

+Because if you need use esframe in react \ solid-js \ vue(jsx), the jsx parse is use in React \ h, JSX framework is to many. esframe staring point is a tools methods.

+### Discard use TSX, are you real?

 TSX(JSX) is less code, but pure Typescript is acceptable too.

-This page is same code in TS and TSX
+This page is same code in TS and TSX, TSX is only 60% pure TS codes.

 ![](./ts-vs-tsx.png)

+Flutter is only use pure object tree, is only preference style, we love it.